This course provides a comprehensive introduction on how to plot data with R’s default graphics system, base graphics.

 This chapter gives a brief overview of some of the things you can do with base graphics in R. This graphics system is one of four available in R and it forms the basis for this course because it is both the easiest to learn and extremely useful both in preparing exploratory data visualizations to help you see what's in a dataset and in preparing explanatory data visualizations to help others see what we have found.

-Base R graphics supports many different plot types and this chapter introduces several of them that are particularly useful in seeing important features in a dataset and in explaining those features to others.
+This chapter introduces several Base R supported plot types that are particularly useful for visualizing important features in a dataset.
 We start with simple tools like histograms and density plots for characterizing one variable at a time, move on to scatter plots and other useful tools for showing how two variables relate, and finally introduce some tools for visualizing more complex relationships in our dataset.

 Most base R graphics functions support many optional arguments and parameters that allow us to customize our plots to get exactly what we want.
 In this chapter, we will learn how to modify point shapes and sizes, line types and widths, add points and lines to plots, add explanatory text and generate multiple plot arrays.